-All the information you need to get started on this can be found on the Seafood Training Academy Study Guide on Smoking.
-Start by finding the Academy website www.seafoodacademy.org and then following the link to the smoking study guide.
+All the information you need to get started on this can be found on the Seafood Training Academy Library Guide on Principles of Smoking.
+Start by finding this page www.seafoodacademy.org/FDQMain.htm and then following the link to the FDQ learner workbook on smoking page.